25 Feb Why IKO Is The Worst Shingle In Roofing

 #2 is the contract itself.
 Different companies may be proposing to do different things and it’s important that you try to get a good sense of each company’s proposal.
 For example, one company may be cheaper but are going to install the shingles directly onto the plywood (not the best idea) while another company may be a bit higher priced but are proposing to do a better job with a quality underlayment system between the shingles and plywood (more on how roofing companies in Hamilton use underlayment to extend roofing life expentency here)

 And that brings us to today’s topic.
-The #1 shingle that you want to stay away from when installing your roofing system is: IKO!
-Stay away from BOTH the Cambridge and Duration brands.
-They have come out with a new line called IKO Dynasty that is actually serviceable and those are okay to use.
+The #1 shingle that you want to stay away from when installing your roof is: IKO!
+Stay away from BOTH the Cambridge and Marathon brands.
+They have come out with a new line called IKO Dynasty that is actually serviceable and those aren’t as bad but are also more expensive and I still don’t stand behind their manufacturing.

-Since you do not purchase roof shingles every day it is important to understand the differences in quality.
+Since you do not purchase a roof every day it is important to understand the differences in quality in materials.
 If the shingles you purchase are of an inferior quality you will have nothing but problems in the future.

 IKO shingles offer a low quality product that is often proposed by contractors looking to keep money in their pockets by cutting corners.